 Surrogacy Stories is a blog series compiled by Heartland Surrogacy.
-In this series we will bring you personal perspectives on surrogacy from a variety of people: surrogates, intended parents, and the professionals who have been lucky enough to work with them.
-Our Program Assistant, Blakely, recently spoke with Heartland surrogate Kerri, who is 28 weeks pregnant and carrying a baby for a gay couple in Israel.
+In this series, we will bring you personal perspectives on surrogacy from a variety of people: surrogates, intended parents, and the professionals who have been lucky enough to work with them.
+In this heartfelt story, Surrogate Kerri shares her experience with failed embryo transfers.

 In an ideal world, surrogacy would be a direct path to parenthood for our intended parents.
 However, surrogacy journeys are complex and can unfortunately have setbacks.
 We support any good luck charms our matches try out for a successful embryo transfer (pineapple, French fries, lucky transfer socks, etc.) but sometimes the stars don’t align and a transfer fails.
 Below, Surrogate Kerri shares her story of overcoming failed embryo transfers and getting to a healthy pregnancy.